jdputsch/confluence-space-user-management/README-dev.txt

 8) Good code should not need many comments.
 Write self-documenting code.

-9) Tests and code should be able to run in any environment.
-If not, comment it out or remove it altogether.
+9) Tests should be able to run in any supported environment.

+10) Have fun!

 ----------------
 Releasing Plugin